Supplemental Security Income

 Supplemental Security Income (SSI) is a means-tested program that provides cash payments to disabled children, disabled adults, and individuals aged 65 or older who are citizens or nationals of the United States.
 SSI was created by the Social Security Amendments of 1972 and is incorporated in Title 16 of the Social Security Act.
 The program is administered by the Social Security Administration (SSA) and began operations in 1974.

 Individuals or their helpers may start the application for SSI benefits by completing a short form on SSA's website.
-SSA staff will schedule an appointment for the individual or helper within 1–2 weeks and complete the process.
+SSA staff will schedule an appointment for the individual or helper within one to two weeks and complete the process.

 SSI was created to replace federal-state adult assistance programs that served the same purpose, but were administered by the state agencies and received criticism for lacking consistent eligibility criteria.
 The restructuring of these programs was intended to standardize the eligibility requirements and level of benefits.
 Although administered by SSA, SSI is funded from the U.S. Treasury general funds, not the Social Security trust fund.
-As of July 2022, the program provides benefits to approximately five million Americans.
+As of May 2025, the program provides benefits to over seven million Americans.